Deep Probabilistic Supervision for Image Classification: Appendix

 \subsection{Additional Experiments}

-\textbf{Emergence of dark knowledge.} We include visualizations of the inter-class distributions for CIFAR-100 and Tiny ImageNet in Figures \ref{fig:S_cifar100} and \ref{fig:S_tinyimagenet}, with their corresponding sample-wise deviations plotted in Figures \ref{fig:delta_cifar100} and \ref{fig:delta_tinyimagenet}, respectively.
-We observe similar patterns as for ResNet-18 in Figure \ref{fig:S_cifar10}, but on a larger scale, and larger sample-wise deviations for the larger datasets.
+\textbf{Analyzing dark knowledge.} We include visualizations of the inter-class distributions for CIFAR-100 and Tiny ImageNet in Figures \ref{fig:S_cifar100} and \ref{fig:S_tinyimagenet}, with their corresponding sample-wise deviations plotted in Figures \ref{fig:delta_cifar100} and \ref{fig:delta_tinyimagenet}, respectively.
+We observe similar patterns as for ResNet-18 in Figures~\ref{fig:S_cifar10_conv}-\subref{fig:S_cifar10_dps}, but on a larger scale with increased sample-wise deviations.

 To study the emergence of dark knowledge during training, we compute the average KL divergence between the output distributions of the model over epochs and those of the final model, while adjusting for temperature scaling \citep{guo2017calibration}.
-The results for are plotted in Figure \ref{fig:dk}, where the decrease of KL divergence over epochs suggest that dark knowledge is a property that emerges gradually.
+The results are plotted in Figure \ref{fig:dk}, where the decrease of KL divergence over epochs suggest that dark knowledge is a property that emerges gradually.

 \textbf{Out-of-distribution calibration and detection.} To evaluate model calibration under distributional shifts, we tested models trained on CIFAR-10 against the CIFAR-10-C benchmark, which applies 19 different corruptions (e.g., brightness, blur, noise) across five severity levels.
-As shown in Figure \ref{fig:calibration_cifar10c}, BSD consistently achieves the lowest Expected Calibration Error (ECE) across all severity levels compared to the baseline and related methods.
-Importantly, the performance gap widens as data quality degrades, and we observe that the related methods' ECE increases more rapidly at high corruption severities, while BSD maintains a flatter ECE curve.
-This indicates that BSD reduces overconfidence under increasing covariate shift.
+As shown in Figure \ref{fig:calibration_cifar10c}, DPS consistently achieves the lowest Expected Calibration Error (ECE) across all severity levels compared to the baseline and related methods.
+Importantly, the performance gap widens as data quality degrades, and we observe that the related methods' ECE increases more rapidly at high corruption severities, while DPS maintains a flatter ECE curve.
+This indicates that DPS reduces overconfidence under increasing covariate shift.